-We have an Activities fee of \$200/semester or \$400/school year that includes a number of fun trips and activities for students who chose to take part.
-You must pay this fee before you arrive if you want to take part in the group trips and activities.
+We have an Activities Program that includes a number of fun trips and activities for students who chose to take part.
+This fee is automatically added to your initial invoice unless you specifically requested to not take part in activities.
 Activities are subject to change but this is an example of what you can expect.

-SEMESTER ONE ACTIVITES
+SEMESTER ONE ACTIVITIES

 - •Welcome activity or barbeque

-- Rocky Mountains (Banff and/or Lake Louise)
+- •Rocky Mountains (Banff and/or Lake Louise)

 - •Edmonton or Calgary

-- Halloween Activity
+- •Halloween Activity

-- •Canyon Ski Resport skiing/snowbaording
+- •Canyon Ski Resport skiing/snowbaarding

 - •A few local activities